 The overall objective of the State of Washington in regard to the Hanford Tank Waste is remediate the tank waste in a manner that is protective of human health and the environment.
 The tank waste must be stored safely, interim actions must be taken to protect against more immediate threats, the tank waste must be retrieve/treated and disposed of in manner that is protective.
-The State recognizes that this is a long, expensive process and we are willing to work with the USDOE in a manner that promotes the protection of human health and environment over the meeting the specific letter of applicable regulation.
+The State recognizes that this is a long, expensive process and we are willing to work with the USDOE in a manner that promotes the protection of human health and environment.
 The Tri Party Agreement and our Consent Decree recognize the long road ahead and serve as maps to the future.